 SBA 7(a) Loans: The Essential Guide

 Small businesses often need financing to help invest in growth opportunities.
-The world of business financing has expanded dramatically over the last two decades with the advent of fintech companies and alternative lenders.
+The world of business financing has expanded dramatically over the past two decades, driven by the advent of fintech companies and alternative business lenders.

 The drawback is that SBA loans also carry the steepest qualification requirements.
 That becomes even more muddled as there are no exact requirements, and each lender sets their own standards.